idiap/News-Media-Reliability/README.md

 Finally, in the `config.yaml`, using the `graph.lang` parameter one can specify the target language to construct the graphs on the generated data.

-The "graph" folder will contain the graph saved as a graphml file (`graph_news.graphml`), the list of all news domains and index pairs (`domain_ix_news.gz`), the HTML file (`graph_news.html`) with an interactive visualization of the graph, and last but not least, the `reliability_scores.json` files containing the computed values for all the news media domains in the graph.
+The "graph" folder will contain the graph saved as a graphml file (`graph_news.graphml`), the list of all news domains and node index pairs as a TSV file (`domain_ix_news.tsv`), the HTML file (`graph_news.html`) with an interactive visualization of the graph, and last but not least, the `reliability_scores.json` files containing the computed values for all the news media domains in the graph.

 ### :electric_plug: Configuration file